GKZ discriminant and Multiplicities: Introduction

 It is interesting to study the autoequivalence induced by window shift $\mu = \phi_{1}^{-1} \phi_0$ (for simplicity, we fix a window shift here).
-They comes from a spherical functors
+It comes from a spherical functor

 in that $\mu = \cone(1 \to S S^l)[-1]$, where $\Phi$ is called the vanishing cycle category, and $\Psi$ the nearby cycle category.
-Hence, this defines B-model perverse Schober over a disk.
+Hence, this defines a B-model perverse schober over a disk.

-Halpern-Leistner and Shipman \cite{halpern2016autoequivalences} showed that if $\Phi$ admits a semi-orthogonal decomposition $\Phi = \la T_1 ,\cdots, T_m \ra$, then we have several fractional spherical twists $S_i: T_i \to \Psi$, and the monodromy $\mu = \mu_1 \circ \cdots \circ \mu_m$.
+Halpern-Leistner and Shipman \cite{halpern2016autoequivalences} showed that if $\Phi$ admits a semi-orthogonal decomposition $\Phi = \la T_1 ,\cdots, T_m \ra$, then we have several ``fractional'' spherical twists $S_i: T_i \to \Psi$, and the monodromy $\mu = \mu_1 \circ \cdots \circ \mu_m$.

 Kite and Segal \cite{kite-segal} identified the possible SOD factors $Z_{/F}$ for $\Coh(Z_W)$, where $F$ runs through minimal faces of the polytope $\Pi$.
-They have shown that different SOD has Jordan-H\"older property, namely the multiplicity $n_{W, F}^B$ of $\Coh(Z_{/F})$ in $\Coh(Z_W)$ is well-defined.
+They have shown that different SODs have a Jordan-H\"older property, namely the multiplicity $n_{W, F}^B$ of $\Coh(Z_{/F})$ in $\Coh(Z_W)$ is well-defined.
 They conjectured that $n^A_{W,F} = n^B_{W,F}$ and proved it when rank $k$ of the action torus is $\leq 2$.